danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 ## Putting things together

-To wrap things up, let's create a view that presents a system notification that looks like the iOS system notification, but has a green background color, white content and stays on the screen a little longer.
+To wrap things up, let's present a system notification that looks like a iOS notification, but has a green background color, white content and stays longer on the screen.

-All you need to do is to create a context, then present it with a custom configuration and style:
+All you need to do is to create a context and present it with a custom config and style:

 ```swift
 struct Preview: View {